License Plates Renewal FAQ

 Where do I get Registration ID/PIN?

-Your Registration ID and PIN numbers are located on the Renewal Notice you received in the mail.
-If you do not have a renewal notice, please call the Public Inquiry Division at 800-252-8980 to obtain your Registration ID and PIN number.
+Your Registration ID and PIN numbers are located on your current registration card.
+If you do not have a current registration card, please call the Public Inquiry Division at 800-252-8980 (toll free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.

 Can I renew if I do not have a renewal notice?

-Why do I have to pay a convenience fee?
+Why do I have to pay a payment processor fee?

 The Secretary of State's office pays a small fee per transaction to credit card providers.
 License plates renewal fees are set by state statute and the office is, by law, unable to absorb the cost of the additional provider fee.